 5. Take care of yourself

 - Sexual assault impacts everyone including those indirectly impacted like yourself and other loved ones.
 You will have your own reaction and feelings, and that is okay.
 What happened to your loved one is not your fault.
-Recognize your limitations, reach out for support if you would like, and do some self-care.
+Recognize your limitations and reach out for support if you would like.
 RVAP supports anyone impacted by sexual violence including loved ones.